acroucher/PyTOUGH/README.md

 # What's new in PyTOUGH?

-The latest stable version is 1.3.9, which has:
+The latest stable version is 1.3.10, which has:

-* Improved user guide: added index, added hyperlinks from tables to descriptions of properties/methods, fixed bug which prevented searching PDF for strings containing underscores, added hyperlinks to external URLs, improved formatting of code examples (with syntax highlighting)

-* Better support for exporting grids containing columns with more than four sides to VTK

-* Ability to plot connection flow arrows on mulgrid layer and slice plots

-* Improved calculation of column centroids
+* Support for tilted geometries in the mulgrid class

+* Support for reading TOUGHREACT Tecplot output

+* Improvements to the mulgrid optimize() method when using scipy optimizer

-* Improved calculation of connection geometry parameters and flux matrices
+* Improved handling of ordering sections added to a t2data object and then written to file

-* new demote_block() method for t2grids- to move blocks to the end of the block list

-* improved reading of some AUTOUGH2 listing files

-* improved reading of some exotically-formatted Fortran floating point data
+* Further improvements to the User Guide, including a new appendix with details of the MULgraph geometry file format

 as well as various bug fixes and other minor enhancements.